OpenImageLab/.github/profile/README.md

 Documentation and tutorials will be available across the organization’s repositories and wiki.
 Additional learning material — including presets, sample workflows, and reference images — will be added over time as the project expands.

 ### Wiki
-An organisational Wiki will help users and contributors to understand and follow the principles and processes of OpenImageLab organisation.
+An [organisational Wiki](https://github.com/OpenImageLab/.github/wiki) will help users and contributors to understand and follow the principles and processes of OpenImageLab organisation.

 ## Contributing

 OpenImageLab welcomes contributions from the community.
 Whether you want to refine documentation, create new tutorials, test workflows, or share your knowledge, your participation is appreciated.
-Contribution guidelines will be published as the project evolves.
+Click on [Contribution guidelines](https://gitnub.com/OpenImageLab/.github/CONTRIBUTING.md) to discover the guidelines.

 ## License

 All content within OpenImageLab repositories is covered by the licenses specified in each project.
-Documentation typically uses a Creative Commons license, while software components and presets may use an open-source license.
+Documentation typically uses a [Creative Commons license](https://github.com/OpenImageLab/.github/LICENSE.md), while software components and presets may use an open-source license.

 ---